cicwi/PyCorrectedEmissionCT/doc_sources/tutorial.md

 #### FBP

-The FBP is the only analytical (non iterative) algorithm in the group, and it exposes one parameter that is not available for the others: `fbp_filter`.
+The FBP is the only analytical (non iterative) algorithm in the group.
+It exposes one parameter that is not available for the other methods: `fbp_filter`.
 This parameter can either be:

 * a filter name, as available from `scikit-image`.